IU-PR/Capstone_project/content/docs/Groups/HealthyBasedProductivity.md

 Our product offers the opportunity to optimize a person's schedule based on his or her activity history.
 Let's consider an example where the user systematically estimates his capabilities too optimistically and allocates less time to tasks than he or she actually spends on them.
 In this case, the system notes this issue and generates a more objective schedule for the day.
 The ability to create a schedule based on activity history is an innovation of our project.
 The project implementation will be a chatbot in Telegram.
-In it, users will be able to work with the list of tasks - add, modify, delete, as well as mark their execution and receive the generated day schedule.
+In it, users will be able to work with the list of tasks - add, delete and mark task completion, and receive the generated day schedule.

 {{< hint danger >}}